Installing Blinds Cost Guide 2026

 Next, for an especially luxurious option, you should consider Roman blinds.
 These blinds are made to pleat when raised.
 The construction of these blinds features slats that are mounted into the back of the fabric panel, all while being hooked up to the relevant cords.
 When you lift a Roman blind, the cords will pull the slats together, resulting in the blindfolding into pleats.

 One point worth noting about installing Roman blinds is that they consist of a thicker fabric than roller blinds.
-They also feature internally sewn rods for the purposes of ensuring even folds.
+They also feature internally sewn rods for the purpose of ensuring even folds.
 Roman blinds are offered in a whole host of designs, colours and fabrics.
 The available linings for these blinds include thermal and blackout.

 But it's not all sunshine and roses (or rather the perfectly customised lack of sunshine and roses per your choosing) when it comes to Roman blinds.
 For starters, with a standalone cost of £30 to £40, they're not the cheapest option and are dearer than, say, roller blinds.